 The Wickham Silver

-On the 26th August 2009, Neale Fray and I were privileged to handle the “Wickham Silver”, 35 years after St Nicholas Church sold it to raise funds to build the Church Room.
+Joyce Johnston, former verger and sacristan writes: ‘In August 2009, Neale Fray and I were privileged to handle the Wickham Silver, 35 years after the PCC was given permission for it to be auctioned to raise funds to build a meeting room next to the church..